isabella232/dynamic-media-classic.en-1/help/trash-folder.md

 >[!NOTE]
 >
 >Assets that have been moved to the Trash folder are still registered on the Scene7 Publishing System.
-If you try to upload a file that has the same name as a deleted file in the Trash folder, Scene7 treats the asset you want to upload as a duplicate asset.
+If you try to upload a file that has the same name as a deleted file in the Trash folder, Dynamic Media Classic treats the asset you want to upload as a duplicate asset.
 As such, a number is appended to its name.

 ## About the Trash folder {#about-the-trash-folder}

 Deleting an item in a folder places the item in the Trash folder.
 The following happens when you delete an item and move it to the Trash folder:

 * Although the item has been removed from your Scene7 Publishing System folders, its ID cannot be assigned to another asset while it remains in the Trash folder.
-If you try to upload an asset with the same name as a file in the Trash folder, Scene7 appends a numeral to the name of the asset.
+If you try to upload an asset with the same name as a file in the Trash folder, Dynamic Media Classic appends a numeral to the name of the asset.
 * The item cannot be published.
 Even if the item was marked for publish when you deleted it, it is not published.
 * The item remains in the Trash folder until it is restored, seven days pass, or someone chooses the Empty The Trash command.
 After seven days, an automatic clean-up operation permanently deletes the item.